ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 - Fire service and Disaster response
 - Road maintenance and Snow dumps
 - Taxi
+- Mail

-How to enable or disable autobudget?
+How to enable or disable autobudget for a particular service?
 - In the mod options.
 - In the budget tab of the economy panel.
 There are checkboxes near every autotunable items.
 - In case you manually move a budget item slider, the autobudget for this item will be automatically disabled.